paihengxu/CMSC848Q_final_project/README.md

 `reddit_results` contains the code the script to attempt to generate additional data to supplement Q-pain dataset, but we do not get suitable dataset.

+`ipynb` files are the code for us to experiment how to write the code and will not generate our main results.